amartinm7/playground/docs/tooling/tooling.md

 After container networking we check the STATE of our Kubernetes nodes Wrapping up and thoughts on building a Kubernetes Home Lab from Scratch

+do the same steps up to the `sudo kubeadm init` for the three laptops

 ## disable swap
 kubelet don't need the swap partition to work well, so it's needed to disabled
 ````bash